 You can plan your trip using the following sites:

 International plane services in Zadar Airport operate only during the season, during off-season you will have to make a change in Zagreb to a domestic carrier to get to Zadar Airport.

 A regular international ferry comes from Ancona, Italy.
-Please, visit the following site for the timetable:
+Please visit the Jadrolinija site for the timetable.

 If you wish to come by car, you can take the highway A1 coming from Zagreb or the A6 and then A1 coming from Rijeka.
 The highways use a ticket system called ENC.
-More information on tolls can be found here: http://hac.hr/en/toll-rates
+More information on tolls can be found at the HAC website.

 How can I find accommodation in Zadar?